 As medical devices develop and get smaller, the ability to make high-quality cutting and fine features become more important.

-Because ultrafast lasers can process a wide variety of polymers, regardless of transparency or thickness, you can simplify the manufacturing process.
+Ultrafast lasers can process a wide variety of polymers, regardless of transparency or thickness.
+You can use the same laser to cut fine features and to produce permanent, high-quality marks.
+This way, you simplify manufacturing since one laser can do more than one process.
 The high-quality cutting and marking eliminate the need for post-processing and reduce the overall manufacturing cost.

 Cold ablation ensures precise, debris-free features